jessedesimone/fmriconnmap/README.md

 - This package includes python source code from afni
 - matplotlib package is required for 02_indiv_netcorr.tcsh
 - For me, the terminal command is: > source env/bin/activate but yours may differ
-- This is built into the driver.sh script configuration so update as needed
+- This is built into the driver.sh script configuration so update as needed; If getting an error, try uncommenting this line of code in the driver
 - The dependencies.sh script will check that matplotlib is installed and will exit if not

 ### Data preprocessing